-9-The breakdown mechanism of the blood brain barrier (BBB) has been explained by the interaction of the myelin basic protein (MBP) with the particles separated from T cells by the dielectrophoretic force effect on the BBB, the myelin and the particles.
+9-The breakdown mechanism of the blood brain barrier (BBB) has been explained by the interaction of the myelin basic protein (MBP) with the particles separated from T cells due to the dielectrophoretic force effect on the BBB, the myelin and the particles.

-Whereas, within a human brain that is under the effect of weak dielectrophoretic force, the collection of MBPs occurs very slowly due to the same reasons, and the observation of symptoms of MS take 20-30 years.
+Whereas, inside of a human brain that is under the effect of weak dielectrophoretic force, the collection of MBPs occurs very slowly due to the same reasons, and the observation of symptoms of MS take 20-30 years.
 No one can ever expect to prove such a long-term process by observation.
 RIS is an accelerated form of MS disease.
-There is no this kind of syndrome.
-RIS is to be an expecting event created by a little more intensive dielectrophoretic force effect of MRI scanner.
+There is no such a syndrome.
+RIS is to be an expected phenomena which is created by a little more intensive dielectrophoretic force effect due to MRI scanner.